 We already determined from the above information that the second leading cause of depression seems to be financial.
 That said, when asked about specifics at work that caused or led to burnout this is what the respondents said:

-You would think from the top two causes (too much bureaucratic work and spending too much time in the workplace) that the obvious ways to help minimize these problems would be for physicians to ask for secretarial help, scribes to help them chart, and to work part-time (to allow more time away from work).
+You would think from the top two causes (too much bureaucratic work and spending too much time in the workplace) that the obvious ways to help minimize these problems would be for physicians to ask for secretarial help, scribes to help them chart, and to pursue partial FIRE (to allow more time away from work).

-But, that’s not at all what the people responding to this survey said.
+But, that’s not what the people responding to this survey said.

 In typical physician fashion, they demanded more pay to compensate for their stress.
+Apparently, doctors don’t make enough money.
 So that I avoid putting words in their mouth I’ll show you what they said and then discuss my thoughts below:

 I think this survey can be broken up into two difference sources of frustration: the big picture (work-life balance) and the little picture (causes of burnout at work).